bcgov/lcrb-dav/docs/Docker-for-Production.md

 ## Production CA Authority

 By default, the project is set-up to use LetsEncrypt Staging to obtain SSL certificates: when ready to run in production mode, uncomment the line specifying `CA_ENDPOINT` in the `.env` file and restart your services.

+# Rate Limiting

+Request rate limiting can be tweaked by using the `RATE_LIMIT_WINDOW` and `RATE_LIMIT_EVENTS` environment variables - see https://github.com/mholt/caddy-ratelimit